 In her career as a journalist, Chenault-Fattah has covered politics, trials and tragedies.
 Notable stories she covered include the O.J.
 Simpson trial, several political conventions, and the massacre in Littleton, Colorado, her hometown.

 Chenault-Fattah is a member of various professional organizations, including The National Association of Black Journalists and the National Association for the Advancement of Colored People (NAACP).
 An active member of the community, Chenault-Fattah speaks at local schools, church congregations and civic organizations about journalism, law and ethics, and the importance of education.
-She is currently the President of The Parent Association of The Springside School.
-She currently serves on the board of trustees for the Philadelphia Art Museum and the Nursing Foundation of Pennsylvania, and has received numerous awards for her civic and professional contributions.
+She currently serves on the board of trustees for the Philadelphia Art Museum, Johns Hopkins University, and Springside Chestnut Hill Academy, and has received numerous awards for her civic and professional contributions.

 Chenault-Fattah graduated from Johns Hopkins University in 1979 with a Bachelor of Arts Degree in Political Science.
 She earned her degree in law from the University of Pennsylvania and a Masters of Arts in Journalism from the University of Missouri.

 She lives in Philadelphia with her husband, Congressman Chaka Fattah, and their four children.